Computing Approximate Greatest Common Right Divisors of Differential Polynomials: Optimization-based Formulation of Approximate GCRD

 where the block matrices are linearized accordingly.
 In our formulation of the approximate GCRD problem we normalize $\lcoeff_t \lcoeff_\D h$ so that it is a predetermined constant, which results in essentially the same Jacobian as described above.

 The only difference in the Jacobians, is that the $\nu^{th}$ column would become the zero column if differentiated with respect to $\lcoeff_t \lcoeff_\D h$, since $\lcoeff_t \lcoeff_\D h$ is constant.
 When normalized for computational purposes, the Jacobian belongs to $\RR^{ \eta \times \nu -1}$ instead (the last column is deleted).
 In the general case when $\gcrd(\fstar,\gstar)=1$, $J$ is rank deficient by 1 and the $\nu^{th}$ column is a linear combination of the other columns.
-The following results similar to \citet{Zeng04} formalize this statement.
+The following lemma, similar to \citep[Lemma 4.1]{Zeng11}, formalizes this statement.

 \begin{lemma} Let $r$ be the residual described earlier with Jacobian $J$.
 Suppose that $\lcoeff_t \lcoeff_\D h$ is a fixed non-zero constant.
 If $\gcrd(\fstar, \gstar) =1$, then all non-zero columns of $J$ are linearly independent. \end{lemma} \begin{proof} Let $ \vec e_\nu \in \RR^{1\times \nu}$ be a unit vector whose last component is $1$.
 We write